Wireframe & Moodboard Presentation

 • Are we displaying the hierarchy of content correctly?

 • Are there any sections of copy that you would no longer like to include or any sections that you would like to expand on?
+(You’ll see your approved copy shown in the wireframe, but minor copy changes or wording tweaks are still fair game.)

 At this stage, we want to make sure that the placement and layout of the wireframe are accurately telling your story.
-Ideally, this is the final chance for copy edits, so make sure to let your whole team see the wireframe and to include them in the presentation call.
+Ideally, this is the final chance for copy edits, so make sure to let your whole team see the wireframe and to include them on the presentation call.

 Moodboard

-• Do you like the color palette?
+• Do you like the color palette and font choices?

 What are the next steps?